 Anti-abortion protesters have used a variety of tactics to discourage abortion.
 These tactics include "sidewalk counseling," pamphlet distribution outside clinics, gathering in groups outside abortion clinics, attempting to dissuade potential patients from having abortions, and blocking the entrances of clinics and health centers that offer abortions.
-Anti-abortion protesters also used the Internet, by, for example, publishing the names and addresses of abortion providers and photographs of patients at clinics.
-16 In 2015, the anti-abortion activist group Center for Medical Progress released a series of controversial "sting" videos-highly edited videos taken undercover that falsely suggest Planned Parenthood illegally profits from fetal tissue donation.
-17
+Anti-abortion protesters also used the Internet, for example, by publishing the names and addresses of abortion providers and photographs of patients at clinics.
+In 2015, the anti-abortion activist group Center for Medical Progress released a series of controversial "sting" videos-highly edited videos taken undercover that falsely suggest Planned Parenthood illegally profits from fetal tissue donation.

 A minority of extreme anti-abortion activists have also stalked, threatened, and used violence against abortion providers and people seeking abortions.
 Notably, anti-abortion activists murdered abortion provider Dr. Barnett Slepian in 1998, abortion provider Dr. George Tiller in 2009, and a police officer and two civilians outside a Planned Parenthood clinic in Colorado in 2015.
-The 2021 statistics on violence against and disruption of abortion providers by the National Abortion Federation (NAF) show a significant increase in "stalking (600%), blockades (450%), hoax devices/suspicious packages (163%), invasions (129%), and assault and battery compared to 2020."
-The NAF has been compiling statistics on violent and disruptive incidents directed towards abortion
+The 2021 statistics on violence against and disruption of abortion providers by the National Abortion Federation (NAF) show a significant increase in "stalking (600%), blockades (450%), hoax devices/suspicious packages (163%), invasions (129%), and assault and battery compared to 2020.
+The NAF has been compiling statistics on violent and disruptive incidents directed towards abortion providers for forty-five years; between 1977 and 2021 there have been "11 murders, 42"